Borscht Belt: Decline

 A Times of Israel article specifies that "the bungalow colonies were the first to go under, followed by the smaller hotels.
 The glitziest ones hung on the longest" with some continuing to operate in the 1980s and even in the 1990s.
 Bungalow colonies fell into disrepair or many of the nicer ones have been converted into a housing co-op.
 The Concord Resort Hotel, which outlasted most other resorts, went bankrupt in 1997 but survived until 1998 and was subsequently demolished for a possible casino site.
 By the early 1960s, some 25 to 30 percent of Grossinger's Catskill Resort Hotel visitors were not Jewish; nevertheless it closed in 1986.

-The Stevensville Hotel in Swan Lake was located on the shores of an artificial reservoir of the West Branch Mongaup River which fed a tannery since the 1840s.
+The Stevensville Hotel in Swan Lake was located on the shores of an artificial reservoir of the West Branch Mongaup River which had fed a tannery since the 1840s.
 It was commissioned in 1924 and managed by the Dinnerstein and Friehling families until around 1990.

-It reopened as Swan Lake Resort Hotel in 1999 offering Asian cuisine plus Tennis & Golf facilities and survived until 2007.
+It reopened as Swan Lake Resort Hotel in 1999, offering Asian cuisine plus tennis and golf facilities and survived until 2007.
 In 2015, the ultra-Orthodox Congregation Iched Anash bought the property for $2.2 million and began to operate the Satmar Boys Camp, a religious summer school (yeshiva gedolah).

 In 1987, New York City mayor Ed Koch proposed buying the Gibber Hotel in Kiamesha Lake to house the homeless.
 The idea was opposed by local officials and the hotel instead became the religious school Yeshiva Viznitz.

 The Granit Hotel and Country Club, located in Kerhonkson, boasted many amenities, including a golf course.
 It closed in 2015 and was renovated and turned into the Hudson Valley Resort and Spa, which closed in 2018.
 The property was sold in May 2019 to Hudson Valley Holding Co.
 LLC.
 The company did not announce its plans for the hotel.